Family member of mother killed in Tigerland shooting speaks out

 Trending News

 "When this gonna stop?
-What are they gonna do about these illegal guns on the street?," Rosetta asked.
-"And if you're a felon already, whys you got a gun?
-Where they think these guns coming form?
+What are they gonna do about these illegal guns on the street?"
+Rosetta asked.
+"And if you're a felon already, why's you got a gun?
+Where they think these guns coming from?
 They know where they coming from, but they wanna point the blame to Black neighborhoods and they wanna say you living it hard.
 Come on.
 Who does it?
 Where these guns coming form?
 Every store on the corner?
 You think it’s groceries?
 Drugs and guns."

 Rosetta, who has 14 nieces and no children of her own, said Sirena was like one of her own children.
 She said she loved her like her own.